 Looking for a good list of easy pop songs for the piano?
 If so then you’ve come to the right place.
 I’ve compiled a huge list of 21 easy pop songs to play on the piano.
 Every song on this list has a simple structure that can be learned quickly.
 Whether you’re a novice or experienced pianist, these pieces will add a bit of fun to your list of repertoire.

 If you don’t have a piano, it might be a good idea to get a beginner keyboard like this one.
 That way you can practice all of these songs whenever you want!
+Also, if you’re just starting out on the piano, make sure to read my free guide on how to read sheet music here.

 I’ll talk briefly about each piece.
 Each piece will have a breakdown of the musical structure, some chord analysis, and practice tips.
 I’ll also share some helpful video tutorials to help you get started as well as where to pick up great sheet music arrangements for each song.